-Earlier exploration work by Dajin has shown the Teels Marsh valley to be highly prospective for Lithium brines, and Dajin now has the funds to move the project forward.
-Director and COO, Dr. Catherine Hickson PGeo and fellow Director, Dr. Mark Coolbaugh CPG, were recently in Reno, Nevada meeting with contractors to prepare for the construction of roads and drill pads.
-This work is being overseen by Welsh Hagan Associates, Reno Nevada.
+Earlier exploration work by Dajin has shown the Teels Marsh valley to be highly prospective for Lithium brines.
+The recent construction of roads and drill pads was overseen by Welsh Hagan Associates, Reno Nevada.
 Welsh Hagan is a full-service Mining, Civil and Environmental engineering firm and has been working with Dajin on the Teels Marsh valley project.
 Dajin has received all necessary permits for drilling from the Bureau of Land Management and holds 100% of the required water rights awarded by the Office of the State Engineer to move the project forward.
-Dajin plans to commence drilling as soon as the roads and pads are completed.
+Dajin plans to initiate a drill program in the fall of 2018.

 Dajin reported that exploration work by Dajin's partner, LSC Lithium Corporation ("LSC") in Salinas Grandes, Jujuy Province, is gaining momentum.
 The Cooperativa San José received an exploration permit in November for the exploration of the 4,400 hectare (10,873 acres) San José and Navidad minas.
 This exploration is commencing under the management of LSC, the operator of the earn-in agreement with Dajin.
-LSC is also verifying prior work completed on the Salinas Grandes salar by previous exploration companies and plans to release in 2018 a National Instrument 43-101 report that will update the existing National Instrument 43-101 prepared by Orocobre Ltd. (August 12, 2013).
-The San José - Navidad minas had not yet been explored for Lithium but past exploration by other companies in close proximity to the property included sampling from one-meter-deep pits.
+LSC is also verifying prior work completed on the Salinas Grandes salar by previous exploration companies and plans to release in early 2018 a National Instrument 43-101 report that will update the existing National Instrument 43-101 prepared by Orocobre Ltd. (August 12, 2013).
+The San José - Navidad minas have not yet been explored for Lithium but past exploration by other companies in close proximity to the property included sampling from one-meter-deep pits.
 Of the seven closest samples taken from the property boundary along both the north and west sides up to a distance of 200 meters, assays of Lithium brine concentrations ranged from 279 mg/l to 987 mg/l, averaging 551 mg/l.
 Lithium brine samples within one (1) km of the property boundary are reported to contain up to 1,122 mg/l Lithium.
 The highest reported Lithium value in the Salinas Grandes salar exceeds 3,000 mg/l.